 If you are getting a divorce, taxes are probably not highest on your list of concerns.
 Still, you should consider a number of tax-related issues, an for this, getting help from an accountant is a MUST.

 According to a divorce attorney, dividing property in connection with divorce generally has no immediate consequences for either spouse.
 However, if the spouse who receives property in the divorce settlement later sells it, there may be again to report for tax purposes.
-So, potential taxes should be a consideration in deciding which spouse will receive which property.
+So, potential tax planning should be a consideration in deciding which spouse will receive which property.

 Note that a spouse who receives property in a divorce figure any gain on a subsequent sale of the property using the transferring spouse’s basis (e.g., cost), not the property’s value when it was received.

 For example, Michelle receives 10 acres of unimproved land in her divorce settlement.
 Her ex-husband bought the land for $25,000.
 It’s now worth $100,000.
 If Michelle sells the land for $100,000, she will have to report a taxable gain of $75,000 (the difference between the $100,000 selling price and the $25,000 cost basis).